-A screenshot is a digital image of what is visible on the screen at that specific point in time.
-It includes everything that is displayed.
-Often the Raspberry Pi is used as a standalone device without any peripherals connected to it, which makes using the keyboard impractical.
-A popular solution in this case is to make use of a remote system to trigger the screenshot command.
+In the case when the Raspberry Pi is used as a standalone device without any peripherals connected to it, the keyboard shortcut cannot be used.
+A popular solution is to make use of a remote system to trigger the screenshot command.

-To be able to take screenshots from a remote location the Raspberry Pi needs to be connected to a network and the username, password and IP address is required.
+To be able to take screenshots from a remote location the Raspberry Pi needs to be connected to a network and the username, password, and IP address is required.
 SSH access to the Raspberry Pi needs to be available.
-The process will be done using raspi2png and PuTTY from a computer connected on the same network.
-To install raspi2png a connection to the internet will be required.

 raspi2png